Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Empirical application to data of the US economy

-Table \ref{tab:hoyerpost} displays the posterior mean of the Hoyer measure.\footnote{We computed the Hoyer measure for every single posterior draw of the coefficients, which then provides us with the posterior distribution of the measure.} First, in the first lag the posteriors under all priors tend to be dense, whereas for HM own-lags in general are dense.
-Second, HM is always denser than the remaining priors for all considered lag-lengths w.r.t.\ to both own-lag and cross-lag coefficients.
-And third, especially on the off-diagonals -- and even on some sub-diagonals of higher lags -- the posteriors under all priors except HM can get extremely sparse, considering that a Hoyer measure of exactly 1 would indicate only one nonzero element.
-Interestingly, the posteriors under SSVS tend to sparsity, too, even though the prior simulations are neither dense nor sparse.
-Our implementation of the SSVS prior hardly shrinks included coefficients.
-Without the possibility of shrinking included coefficients, sparsity occurs almost automatically, since it is then the only way to prevent overfitting.
+Table \ref{tab:hoyer_post} displays the posterior mean of the Hoyer measure.\footnote{We compute the Hoyer measure for every single coefficient posterior draw, which then provides us with the posterior distribution of the measure.} In the first lag, the posteriors under all priors are dense, whereas for the Minnesota priors own-lags in general are dense.
+Moreover, the Minnesota priors are always denser than the remaining priors for all considered lag-lengths with respect to both own-lag and cross-lag coefficients.
+Last but not least, especially on the off-diagonals, the posteriors under all priors except SHM and MP\_LIT can get extremely sparse.
+The heterogeneous results regarding sparsity show that posterior inference is strongly affected by the prior assumptions, which stresses the importance of careful prior elicitation.
+This corroborates findings in \citet{jarocinski2017}: In order to answer the question whether one variable is relevant for another variable, the authors derive a closed-form expression for the posterior probability of Granger noncausality and a generalization thereof in a homoskedastic VAR with a conjugate prior.
+They find that the posterior probability for zero restrictions increases as the prior gets looser.
+Since prior choices matter, we think it can be delusive to draw general conclusions about sparseness mainly by analyzing posterior quantities. \citet{fava_illusion_2020} elaborate on how such posterior results often just spread illusions.

-Comparing the sparseness between GL priors, we observe that in the first lag, own-lags of the semi-global-local modifications appear to be denser.
-In the semi-global-local version of R2D2, own-lag coefficients seem to be rather dense for all considered lag-length, even in the second lag.
-In this context, it is worth analyzing the posterior distributions of the hyperparameters, that are responsible for determining the shrinkage within the subgroups.
-Figure \ref{fig:r2d2_b} shows that the posterior of $b$ of R2D2* w.r.t.\ the first and second own-lag has high concentration on very small values, whereas the posterior w.r.t.\ the cross-lags has high concentration around 0.4.
-Especially for the own-lags, the posterior is far away from the default choice of 0.5, where smaller values indicate less regularization.
-This demonstrates the additional flexibility of the proposed modifications to the GL framework.

-The heterogeneous results show that posterior inference is strongly affected by the prior assumptions of the researcher.
-Hence, we think it is delusive to draw general conclusions about sparseness mainly by analyzing posterior quantities. \citet{fava_illusion_2020} elaborate on how such posterior results often just spread illusions.